ElementsProject/lightning/README.md

 the original "lightning network").

-This implementation is being developed in parallel with the protocol definition, which you can find [https://github.com/rustyrussell/lightning](on my fork of the protocol description repository).
+This implementation is being developed in parallel with the protocol definition, which you can find [on my fork of the protocol description repository](https://github.com/rustyrussell/lightning).

-So far, we are working on the [https://github.com/rustyrussell/lightning/blob/master/communications/low/01-encryption.md](inter-node encryption) and [https://github.com/rustyrussell/lightning/blob/master/communications/low/02-wire-protocol.md](transaction negotiation) phases.
+So far, we are working on the [inter-node encryption](https://github.com/rustyrussell/lightning/blob/master/communications/low/01-encryption.md) and [transaction negotiation](https://github.com/rustyrussell/lightning/blob/master/communications/low/02-wire-protocol.md) phases.

 Later steps will enhance the protocol to network individual daemons, advertise their IP addresses, publish routes and fees, and use that